 - to review the financial and operating results and accounting policies of the Group;

-- to review significant financial reporting issues and judgments relating to financial statements for each financial year, interim and annual results announcement before submission to the Board for approval;
+- to review significant financial reporting issues and judgments relating to the quarterly and annual financial statements before submission to the Board for approval;

 - to review the adequacy and effectiveness of the Group's internal control (financial, operational, compliance and information technology) policies and systems established by the management, either carried out internally or with the assistance of any competent third parties;